PolarisMusic/Polaris/Polaris Planning/01-smart-contract-md.md

                           uint64_t id, uint64_t x) {
         // Emit event for indexers
     }

+    void calculate_featured(checksum256 last_block_header, checksum256 BTC_block_header,
+                          uint64_t timestamp, uint64_t x) {
+        // Use node_aggregate table to randomly select a node weighted by its stake, using available entropy to salt the data.
+Implementation omitted but could hash the product of the block headers, timestamp, and global submission counter, then associate each node with a range of hash results proportional to their share of total stake based on the node_aggregate table.
+    }

     std::string to_hex(const checksum256& hash) {
         // Convert hash to hex string for display return ""; // Implementation omitted